 - In case your car overheats while driving.
 You don’t want to be on the road someplace in the middle of nowhere and your car breaks down and overheats, and you do not have water.

-- Make sure the oil and oil filter has been changed
+- Make sure the oil and oil filter have been changed

 - Bring a blanket